unic/discoverswiss.infocenter/README.md

 );
 $id = "id_example"; // string | Use property identifier of AdministrativeArea to get the weather daily forecast information for it.
 $ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the api.
 Get it on developer.discover.swiss.
-$project = "project_example"; // string | Use this property to filter objects by project.
+$project = "project_example"; // string | Required - Use this property to filter objects by a specific project.
+All partners must provide their project code in this parameter.
 $contained_in_place = "contained_in_place_example"; // string | Use property identifier of place to filter.
 $duration = 56; // int | Format - int32.
 Supply number of past hours to get data for
 $accept_language = "accept_language_example"; // string | Two-letter language code to get localized properties.